Salem101/SpotifyStats/README.md

 The main function throws IOExcpetion because it'll read an imported file.

+*The imported file I got from Spotify.com and downloaded the daily Streaming stats!

 In order to find the info I used the FileReader & BufferedReader to import the file.
 (I tried to enter the data in the 2D Array but I couldn't figure out how to transfer the data into the 2D array- even with a nested loop) If I figure it out I'll update it.